 An Executing Agency is any public authority, any public or private corporation as well as any organization, recognized by the Parties and mandated to implement a specific Project financed under this Framework Agreement.
-Consequently, the Executing Agency is the contracting party for service and supply contracts in the framework of approved Projects.
+Consequently, the Executing Agency is the contracting party for service, supply and works contracts in the framework of approved Projects.

-The Project Agreement shall contain the name of the Executing Agency.
+In case of programmes/block grants, the Project Agreement shall contain the name of the Executing Agency.
 Its tasks and responsibilities shall be defined in the Implementation Agreement.